 Homero's faculty lecture, "Democracy and the Effects of Citizen and Traditional Journalism," happened on November 4, 2010.

-Ulrike Klinger will be a CITS Visiting Research Scholar from March through May of 2017.
+Ulrike Klinger was a CITS Visiting Research Scholar from March through May of 2017.
 Dr. Klinger is the Senior Researcher for the Institute for Mass Communication and Media Research at the University of Zurich.
 Dr. Klinger's research interests include the societal and cultural implications of communication and IT, strategic communication and politicians’ use of digital media, digital media and democratic processes, as well as comparative analysis of media structures and media regulation.
 Her current project is "Transforming the digital public sphere: IT engineers as communicators."
 To learn more about Ulrike's current and past research see her Curriculum Vitae.

 Carleen Maitland is a former CITS Visiting Research Scholar.
 Dr. Maitland is Associate Professor of Information Sciences and Technology and co-director of the Institute for Information Policy at Penn State University.
 Her research and teaching examine the institutional context of humanitarian organizations and its implications for access to and use of information and communication technologies (ICTs).
 Outcomes from her work, including more than 50 journal articles, book chapters and refereed conference proceedings, have appeared in outlets such as the Journal of Information Technology, The Information Society, Telecommunications Policy and Information Systems Frontiers.